Elections to the European Parliament 2019

 A Statement from the Pharmacy Profession

-The new term of the European Parliament will offer an unprecedented opportunity for Members of the European Parliament to determine the course of EU action on health issues.
-Indeed, 2019 will be a crucial year for the EU institutions to decide on whether maintaining health policy in the EU agenda.
+The new term of the European Parliament offers an unprecedented opportunity for Members of the European Parliament to determine the course of EU action on health issues.
+Indeed, 2019 is a crucial year for the EU institutions to decide on whether maintaining health policy in the EU agenda.
 PGEU calls for the continuation of a comprehensive and coherent EU approach to health and for health dossiers, including medicines and medical devices, to remain within the competences of a dedicated Directorate General for Health.

 A new regulatory framework, which will become binding on 2020 and 2022, is expected to increase the safety, development and performance of medical devices and in-vitro diagnosis medical devices.